google/lk_onload_stub/README.md

 Intercept setsockopt `SO_TIMESTAMPING` requests to rewrite as a request for software timestamps.

-A follow-on patch will intercept recvmsg timestamps to convert software timestamps to appear to be hardware timestamps.
+Intercept recvmsg to convert software timestamps to appear to be hardware timestamps.

 Intercept getsockopt `SO_TIMESTAMPING` requests to convert the response to return the flags as originally passed to setsockopt.